Therapy for Anxiety in Menlo Park

 Insight has been the wrong tool, which is the part of this that's hardest to accept.
 The hypervigilance isn't generated by your intellect, so arguing with it from your intellect was never going to work.
 It's coming from parts of you that took on the job of keeping you safe a long time ago, parts that learned approval had to be earned constantly and the safest version of you was always the most competent version.
 Those parts respond to being understood, not analyzed, and until someone works with them directly they keep doing what they've always done.

 I use Internal Family Systems therapy because it works with the parts running the anxiety rather than trying to shut them down.
 The perfectionism, the imposter voice that catalogues every flaw, the people-pleasing, all of it is still running because those parts believe they're keeping you safe, and in an important sense they are.
 The perfectionist learned long ago that being flawless was the way to be loved, or at least the way to avoid disapproval.
 The imposter voice took on the job of staying ahead of the disappointment it was sure was coming.
-When we work with these parts directly, when we understand what they're actually afraid will happen if they let up, the grip loosens.
+When we work with these parts directly, when we understand what they're afraid will happen if they let up, the grip loosens.
 Clients tell me the inner critic gets noticeably quieter, and that they start trusting their own read on situations instead of polling everyone around them for reassurance.
 You can learn more about how IFS works here.

 One client came in because he kept freezing up in emotional conversations with his wife.
 It was predictable enough that it had become its own pattern, and it was putting real strain on the relationship.
-What he told me later was that the freezing had become rare, that he could go into a hard conversation knowing it wasn't going to happen.
+He told me later that the freezing had become rare, that he could go into a hard conversation knowing it wasn't going to happen.
 He went from not being able to describe his feelings to having the words when he needed them, and that shift changed the dynamic of the relationship entirely.

 Another client described being terrified of opening up to anyone, to the point where his throat would physically tighten when he tried to be vulnerable.
 Over the course of our work, he became comfortable having uncomfortable conversations.
 He told me he could feel difficult emotions without acting impulsively on them, that he could observe the discomfort and not let the fear underneath it dictate what he did next.
 He said therapy gave him a sense of control and understanding he'd never had, that he finally made sense to himself.
 The way he put it was that he used to wake up bracing against himself, and most days now that doesn't happen.

-If you're tired of performing your way through everything and want to understand what's actually driving the anxiety, book a free 15-minute consultation.
+If you're tired of performing your way through everything and want to understand what's driving the anxiety, book a free 15-minute consultation.
 It's a real conversation about what's going on and whether working together makes sense, not an intake form.
 Most people know by the end of the call.

 You can also reach out by calling 669-577-6800 or by email here.